tk-notes/lucas-meier-blog/content/posts/2021/02/tychonoff-theorem-and-zorns-lemma/index.md

 containing $\mathcal{A}$, we exercise the full power of our assumption that
 $X_\alpha$ is compact.

+A general lesson about proving theorems is that you should try and use exactly the power you've assumed.
+If you can prove something without one of your assumptions, you should remove the assumption, and obtain a more general theorem.
+If you don't exercise the full power you've acquired, you're making the proof harder to obtain.

 ## Zorn's Lemma

 Given some collection $\mathcal{A}$, with the finite intersection property,